South Kent School's 7 Principles of Learning

 We use what we call form-based programming to engage and challenge each age group, and all forms have a similar approach to activities.
 Programming for Third and Fourth Forms (9th and 10th grade) is interdisciplinary and inquiry-based.
 Programming for the Fifth and Sixth Forms (11th and 12th grade) is more traditional.

 South Kent School understands the vital role of adult mentors in the lives of young men.
-At the beginning of the year, each student is assigned a faculty advisor who is a member of his form teaching team.
+At the beginning of the year, each student is assigned a faculty advisor who meets with the student at least once a week and assists with navigating academic and school community responsibilities.
 Faculty advisors help students to plan their academic programs, review with them their weekly Quality and Effort Cards, and serve as a source of adult support and advice.
 They work in partnership with parents to help each boy achieve his personal goals.

 At South Kent School, a boy’s efforts are recognized through an effort rating system that encompasses just about every facet of school life.
 There are two sections of the effort system – one for academics on a weekly basis and another for community life in each marking period.
 We believe that it is important to recognize young men who meet their commitments, are responsible, and show initiative, even though they may be struggling to achieve high quality results.
 We hope that success in the process of learning will eventually yield success in the product.